Chickenpox vs Hand Foot and Mouth | Causes, Clinical Features, Complications, Diagnosis, Management

-Chickenpox and hand foot and mouth disease, both of which are caused by viral infections, share some of the common characteristics and causes diagnostic confusion.
+Chickenpox and hand foot and mouth disease, both of which are caused by viral infections, share some common characteristics and causes diagnostic confusion.
 But several features of the two diseases are significantly different.
-This article points out the differences between chickenpox and hand foot mouth disease with regard to the organism responsible, clinical picture, complications, diagnosis and management.
+This article points out the differences between chickenpox and hand foot mouth disease with regard to the organism responsible, clinical picture, complications, diagnosis, and management.

-Varicella zoster, which belongs to the herpes virus family, is responsible for the disease.
-It is a DNA virus and has an ability to cause latent infections.
+Varicella zoster, which belongs to the herpes virus family, is responsible for this disease.
+It is a DNA virus and has the ability to cause latent infections.
 The disease transmission is by respiratory droplets and direct contact with the lesions.
-It is highly infectious and more severe in adults, pregnant women and immune compromised people.
-Immunity following the disease is a lifelong.
+It is highly infectious and more severe in adults, pregnant women, and immune-compromised people.
+Immunity following the disease is lifelong.

-Following an incubation period of 14-21 days vesicular eruption begins, often on the mucosal surfaces first and then rapid dissemination in a centripetal distribution mostly involving the trunk.
+Vesicular eruption begins following an incubation period of 14-21 days, often on the mucosal surfaces first and then rapid dissemination in a centripetal distribution mostly involving the trunk.
 The rash progresses from small pink macules to vesicles and pustules within 24 hours and then crust.
-The lesions appear to be in different stages of development.
+Moreover, the lesions appear to be in different stages of development.
 The pocks are more superficial, and the vesicles collapse on puncture.

-The lesions are itchy, and scratching can lead to secondary bacterial infection, which is the most common complication.
-Rare complications involve self-limiting cerebella ataxia, varicella pneumonia, encephalitis and Reye’s syndrome especially in children who are on aspirin.
+Furthermore, the lesions are itchy, and scratching can lead to secondary bacterial infection, which is the most common complication.
+Rare complications involve self-limiting cerebella ataxia, varicella pneumonia, encephalitis, and Reye’s syndrome, especially in children who are on aspirin.

-Clinical diagnosis is made by the classic appearance of the rash.
-Aspiration of the vesicular fluid and PCR or tissue culture confirms the diagnosis.
+Physicians make the clinical diagnosis by the classic appearance of the rash.
+In addition, aspiration of the vesicular fluid and PCR or tissue culture confirms the diagnosis.

-Acyclovir is effective in the management of the disease, especially, if commence within 48 hours of the rash.
-Live attenuated VZV is given for highly susceptible contacts.
+Acyclovir is effective in the management of the disease, especially, if commenced within 48 hours of the rash.
+Moreover, live attenuated VZV is given for highly susceptible contacts.

 Following an incubation period of 10 days, mild illness of fever and lymphadenopathy occur.
-After 2-3 days vesicular rash appears on palmoplanter surfaces of the hands and feet with associated mouth lesions that ulcerate rapidly.
-Papular erythematous rash may appear on buttocks and thigh, as well.
+After 2-3 days, a vesicular rash appears on palmoplantar surfaces of the hands and feet with associated mouth lesions that ulcerate rapidly.
+A papular erythematous rash may appear on buttocks and thigh, as well.

 Isolating the virus or observing a rise in titer of neutralizing antibodies help in making the diagnosis.

-The disease is self limiting and usually resolves within 2 weeks after the onset.
+The disease is self-limiting and usually resolves within 2 weeks after the onset.
 In case if the lesions are painful, analgesics can be given.
-Passive immunization is not recommended.
+However, passive immunization is not recommended.

-The complications of the disease are very rare including mild viral meningitis, encephalitis and paralysis.
+The complications of the disease are very rare and include mild viral meningitis, encephalitis, and paralysis.